Slashgear/personal-blog/src/content/blog/how-to-setup-e2e-tests-with-webdriverio/index.md

 ---
-title: 'How to setup end to end tests with WebdriverIo on Github action ?'
+title: "How to setup end to end tests with WebdriverIo on Github action ?"
 description: For some time now I've been playing with github actions to see if I can easily reproduce behaviors I apply in my current CI tool.
 I wanted to parallelize tasks on each label of a pull request.
 pubDatetime: 2021-08-13
 ogImage: ./webdriverio.jpg
 language: en
 translations:
-  ['fr', 'comment-mettre-en-place-des-tests-bout-en-bout-avec-webdriverio']
+  ["fr", "comment-mettre-en-place-des-tests-bout-en-bout-avec-webdriverio"]
 tags:
   - github
   - action